UBParker/Analysis/bin/README.md

 # README

+# To submit nano condor jobs, first make the jobs (add a name tage from the input file if you want to make a specific job or set this to None to make all jobs):

+# python makenanopostprocJobs.py

+# Then submit them ( set same name tag as the jobs you just made )

+# python submitnanopostprocJobs.py

 # If you need the ntuples in a new location for some reason you can use the following scripts :

 # To Copy all files